Scroll down to view

 The first specific mention of Thomas in the Durham journals was playing for the Varsity football team in late October 1890, less than two weeks before he "Signed the Warden's Book" [1890-91, p.97], presumably marking Thomas's official entry into the university since in those days the warden was the executive head of the university.

 In October 1891 Thomas passed his first year exams in Arts, Classical & General Literature, passing "Classical and General Literature", the Theological Portion, at the same time as Eyton, less than two months later.
 Then in the summer of 1892, just as Os completed his L.Th., Thomas completed his BA by passing the "Classical portion".
-Unlike Os, Thomas was ordained a deacon just a few months later, at Bangor Cathedral.
+Perhaps because Thomas was already a mature student he did not have to wait as long as Os to be ordained a deacon and the ceremony took place just a few months later, at Bangor Cathedral.

 The football reports indicate that all three of the Owens regularly represented the university in the Varsity football team; Thomas played a back, and the two Owen brothers played half-backs.
 Up until the 1890-91 season only the two brothers were mentioned in the football reports.
 The previous set of journals being unavailable, the first relevant report is in a match against Darlington in February 1890. "... the Varsity defence being exceedingly strong and preventing any score being made against them until within three minutes of time, when Hutchinson scored a lucky goal for Darlington.
 Owen at "half" played a magnificent game for the Varsity."
 The following month, "Owen" (again no initials) was one of four players to be awarded his colours; he was described as a "hardworking half" and "much improved since the beginning of the season".
 The likelihood is that this was Eyton because a year later all three Owens were awrded their football colours, with a note that Eyton was already an 'old palatinate' (A 'palatinate' at Durham was almost equivalent to a 'blue' at Oxford or Cambridge Universities).